 You don’t need to be a dandruff sufferer to merit use of a scalp treatment.
 If you just can’t seem to get your oil regulation in check, they offer an even more hardcore approach to clarification – basically like pressing reset on your scalp condition.
 As well as sweat, oil, and product building up, flakes of dry skin, and general dirt combine to create a nasty layer that prevents natural oils from distributing down the hair shaft (vital to maintaining healthy hair).
 Scalp treatments are designed to be massaged in and left on hair pre-shampooing, giving the exfoliating ingredients within time to loosen build-up.

-Like a deep pore cleansing face mask, Sachajuan’s Scalp Treatment is an astringent liquid which clears sweat, dandruff, and product residue to free the oil glands.
-The magic ingredient?
-Salicylic acid, which acts like an exfoliator to literally melt away build-up.
+Like a deep pore cleansing face mask, Gallinee Prebiotic Scalp and Hair Serum is an astringent liquid which clears sweat, dandruff, and product residue to free the oil glands.